 The Intimacy of Paper in Early and Nineteenth-Century American Literature is available for preorder ahead of its December 2019 publication!

 “Senchyne writes paper back into the story of American literary history with implications for book history and literary criticism alike.
 As he demonstrates, the intersections between print and paper, between ostensible foreground and background, are surprisingly generative, with lasting effects on how we read (and hold and look at) printed works.”—Susan M. Ryan, author of The Moral Economies of American Authorship.

 “Senchyne finds new interpretative possibilities in the main ingredient of books and paper, not just a substrate for writing and printing but a form of expression in its own right.”—John Bidwell, author of American Paper Mills, 1690–1832.

-Against a Sharp White Background: Infrastructures of African American Print is available for preorder!
+Against a Sharp White Background: Infrastructures of African American Print is available!

 “Meantime the colleges, whilst they provide us with libraries, furnish no professor of books ; and I think no chair is so much wanted.”Ralph Waldo Emerson, "Books."